-- 4.24 It is critical to identify a counterfactual for impact assessment analysis, as the impact of an intervention can only be assessed in comparison to a specified alternative.
+- 4.28 It is critical to identify a counterfactual for impact assessment analysis, as the impact of an intervention can only be assessed in comparison to a specified alternative.
 A counterfactual is an alternative 'state of the world' without the policy change under consideration.
 The counterfactual acts as a baseline, with the difference between the counterfactual and the 'factual' (the state of the world including the policy option) showing the impact of that option.
-The design of the counterfactual requires professional judgement. - 4.25 The standard counterfactual is often, although not confined to, a 'do nothing' (also known as 'Business as Usual') scenario.
+The design of the counterfactual requires professional judgement. - 4.29 The standard counterfactual is often, although not confined to, a 'do nothing' (also known as 'Business as Usual') scenario.
 The 'do nothing' scenario approach considers what may happen with the current situation if we were to take no action.
-This counterfactual scenario may also include major existing trends, expected technological shifts or changes in market structure, or anticipated policy changes from other organisations which are likely to affect the market in question over a longer time period. - 4.26 In some cases impact assessments are 'incremental', such as when a policy decision was made by Government, and only the incremental impacts of any decisions we make when implementing the policy need to be assessed.
+This counterfactual scenario may also include major existing trends, expected technological shifts or changes in market structure, or anticipated policy changes from other organisations which are likely to affect the market in question over a longer time period. - 4.30 In some cases impact assessments are 'incremental', such as when a policy decision was made by Government, and only the incremental impacts of any decisions we make when implementing the policy need to be assessed.
 For such impact assessments the appropriate counterfactual may not be the 'do nothing' scenario.
 In these cases, the appropriate counterfactual is not a 'state of the world' where we do not intervene, as intervention is legally required.
 Rather, it may be one where we intervene in a minimal way.
-In this case, different options of how we may implement the Government's policy can be assessed based on their impacts.
+In this case, different options of how we may implement the Government's policy can be assessed based on their impacts. - 4.31 Where there is significant uncertainty around a counterfactual we may use sensitivity testing or other techniques to test the robustness of our assessment to different assumptions about the world.